Florence Kate Upton: Legacy

 The original Golliwogg and Dutch Dolls resided for many years at Chequers, the Prime Minister's country estate in Buckinghamshire.
 They are now at the V&A Museum of Childhood in Bethnal Green, London.

 The Golliwogg had a considerable impact at the height of its popularity.
 Florence Upton's friend and biographer, Edith Lyttelton, recollected, "One of my children, long before we knew who Bertha and Florence Upton were, had a passionate attachment to the doll stories, and a new Golliwogg book was a great excitement in my nursery as in countless others."

-Upton did not patent the character.
+Upton did not copyright or trademark the character.
 Recognising a large and profitable market, many toy companies took advantage of the popularity of the books and manufactured versions of the doll, while other writers and illustrators took equal advantage, many changing the nature of the series.
 In 1910, John Robertson of the jam manufacturing family James Robertson & Sons decided it should be the company's mascot, which it remained until 2002.

 The prolific Enid Blyton chose to depict golliwogs in a number of her stories as naughty individuals.
 Other authors took a similar tack.
 The name "golliwog" came to be used as a degrading term for anyone who was not white-skinned, and new origins were suggested for the word.
 Upton despaired: "I am frightened when I read the fearsome etymology some deep, dark minds can see in his name."